 Points Applicant's ability to demonstrate a specific active transportation need.
-19-24 Points The application compellingly demonstrates "need" in the project area, and documents all of the following in a clear narrative: • the lack of connectivity, • the lack of mobility for non-motorized users, • data showing the local health concerns, including a comparison to statewide health data AND if applicable • For projects benefiting a disadvantaged community - the need for the project in that community, • For NI components - the need for the education, encouragement and/or enforcement program 13-18 Points The application duly demonstrates "need" in the project area, and documents: only 2 of the following clearly, and at least one other partially: • the lack of connectivity, • the lack of mobility for non-motorized users, • data showing the local health concerns, including a comparison to statewide health data AND if applicable • For projects benefiting a disadvantaged community - the need for the project in that community, • For NI components - the need for the education, encouragement and/or enforcement program 7-12 Points The application demonstrates "need" in the project area, and documents: only 1 of the following clearly, and at least one other partially: the lack of connectivity, the lack of mobility for non-motorized users, data showing the local health concerns, including a comparison to statewide health data AND if applicable
+19-24 Points The application compellingly demonstrates "need" in the project area and documents all of the following in a clear narrative: • the lack of connectivity, • the lack of mobility for non-motorized users, • data showing the local health concerns, including a comparison to statewide health data AND if applicable • For projects benefiting a disadvantaged community - the need for the project in that community, • For NI components - the need for the education and encouragement program.
+13-18 Points The application duly demonstrates "need" in the project area and documents: only 2 of the following clearly, and at least one other partially: • the lack of connectivity, • the lack of mobility for non-motorized users, • data showing the local health concerns, including a comparison to statewide health data AND if applicable • For projects benefiting a disadvantaged community - the need for the project in that community, • For NI components - the need for the education and encouragement program

-For NI components - the need for the education, encouragement and/or enforcement program 1-6 Points The application minimally demonstrates "need" in the project area, and partially documents 1 of the following: • the lack of connectivity, • the lack of mobility for non-motorized users, • local health concerns AND if applicable • For NI components - the need for the education, encouragement and/or enforcement program 0 Points The application does not demonstrate "need" in any way in the project area in any of the three areas of need, and there is no mention of the need of the disadvantaged community and there is no mention of the NI program (if applicable).
+7-12 Points The application demonstrates "need" in the project area, and documents: only 1 of the following clearly, and at least one other partially: the lack of connectivity, the lack of mobility for non-motorized users, data showing the local health concerns, including a comparison to statewide health data AND if applicable For NI components - the need for the education and encouragement program 1-6 Points The application minimally demonstrates "need" in the project area and partially documents 1 of the following: • the lack of connectivity, • the lack of mobility for non-motorized users, • local health concerns AND if applicable • For NI components - the need for the education and encouragement program 0 Points The application does not demonstrate "need" in any way in the project area in any of the three areas of need, there is no mention of the need of the disadvantaged community, and there is no mention of the NI program (if applicable).